IVF Clinics Perth & Western Australia 2026: Costs & Clinic Comparison

 If cost is the priority

-Adora Fertility is the cheapest private option in Perth.
+Adora Fertility is the lower-cost private option in Perth.
 For greater savings, consider travelling to Melbourne.
 If eligible for public IVF at King Edward Memorial Hospital, the wait may be worthwhile for the first cycle while planning private cycles in parallel.

 If location matters